g023/Godot-LLM-API-AI-Chat/README.md

 - I figure the language translation function would help access the powers of foreign language models by allowing ai to help us translate to the natural language of those llms.
 - also prompt assist button makes prompt writing a little quicker and easier
 - now have ai assistants when editing system responses in chat.
 Just select text and right click for context menu to use the assistants to help translate or cleanup.
+- added ai agent to assistant response context menu: simplify (tries to reduce selected text down to a more compact version to help reduce context window)
+- added ai agent to assistant response context menu: expand (does the opposite of simplify)
+- increased ai agents max token size window to 16000 tokens to allow for more intelligent agent requests.
+Be aware of any api costs when using these functions.

 ## Usage